dewhurstwill/blog/_posts/2021-01-19-leaking-aws-s3-credentials-experiment.md

 ## The Approach

-The simplest way I thought to “leak” the credentials would be to “accidentally” push them to a public [git repository](https://www.geeksforgeeks.org/what-is-a-git-repository/) (almost everyone who just read that will have cringed at the idea of commiting secrets to git)
+The simplest way I thought to “leak” the credentials would be to “accidentally” push them to a public [git repository](https://www.geeksforgeeks.org/what-is-a-git-repository/) (almost everyone who just read that will have cringed at the idea of committing secrets to git)

 Unlike the medium article which had a genuine use for a read-only public S3 bucket, I didn’t so I had to come up with a name and codebase.

-So, I built a simple containerised app using python to download blobs from the bucket which arn't prefixed with blob_ and reupload them with correct prefix.
+So, I built a simple containerised app using python to download blobs from the bucket which aren't prefixed with blob_ and reupload them with correct prefix.

 To make it more realistic that I “forgot” to gitignore the file, I stored the access id and key in a file called .env and used environment variables inside the script instead of hard-coding the variables